LorenzoBrazzi-zz/XML_Praktikum/README.md

 3. After that, type in the following command within the same directory:
 `mvn package -DskipTests`

-4. In the following copy the whole folders listed below
+4. Copy the folders listed below (entire folders, not only content)
 	1. Copy: `/webapp/xLinkBlackjack` to `/basex-stomp/basex-api/src/main/webapp`
 	2. Copy: `/webapp/static/xLinkBlackjack` to `/basex-stomp/basex-api/src/main/webapp/static`

+5. Start the